Miguel Miramón: Presidency

 Miramón's most important military priority was now the capture of Veracruz.
-He left the capital on February 16, leading his troops in person along with his minister of war.
+He left the capital on 16 February, leading his troops in person along with his minister of war.
 Meanwhile, Aguascalientes and Guanajuato had fallen to the liberals.
-Liberal troops in the West were led by Degollado and headquartered in Morelia, which now served as a liberal arsenal.
-The conservatives meanwhile, feeling the effects of the malarial climate, abandoned the siege of Veracruz by March 29.
-Degollado made another attempt on Mexico City in early April and was utterly routed in Tacubaya by Leonardo Márquez, who captured a large amount of war material, and who also in this battle gained infamy for including medics among those executed in the aftermath of the battle.
+Liberal troops in the West were led by Santos Degollado and headquartered in Morelia, which now served as a liberal arsenal.
+The conservatives meanwhile, feeling the effects of the malarial climate, abandoned the siege of Veracruz by 29 March.
+Degollado made another attempt on Mexico City in early April and was utterly routed at the Battle of Tacubaya by Leonardo Márquez, who captured a large amount of war material, and who also in this battle gained infamy for including medics among those executed in the aftermath of the battle.

-On April 6, the Juárez government was recognized by the United States, and on July 12, the liberal government nationalized the property of the church, and suppressed the monasteries, the sale of which provided the liberal war effort with new funds, though not as much as had been hoped for since speculators were waiting for more stable times to make purchases.
+On 6 April, the Juárez government was recognized by the United States, and on 12 July, the liberal government nationalized the property of the church, and suppressed the monasteries, the sale of which provided the liberal war effort with new funds, though not as much as had been hoped for since speculators were waiting for more stable times to make purchases.

 Miramón met the liberal forces in November at which a truce was declared and a conference was held on the matter of the Constitution of 1857 and the possibility of a constituent congress.
 Negotiations broke down, however and hostilities resumed on the 12th after which Degollado was routed at the Battle of Las Vacas.

-On December 14, 1859, the Juárez government signed the Mclane Ocampo Treaty, which granted the U.S. perpetual rights to transport goods across three key trade routes in Mexico, including troops, and granted Americans an element of extraterritoriality.
-The treaty caused consternation among the conservatives, the European press, and members of Juárez' cabinet, however the issue was rendered moot when the U.S. Senate failed to approve the treaty.
+On 14 December 1859, the Juárez government signed the McLane–Ocampo Treaty, which granted the U.S. perpetual rights to transport goods across three key trade routes in Mexico, including troops, and granted Americans an element of extraterritoriality.
+The treaty caused consternation among the conservatives, the European press, and members of Juárez's cabinet; however, the issue was rendered moot when the U.S. Senate failed to approve the treaty.

-Meanwhile, Miramón was preparing another siege of Veracruz, heading out of the capital on February 8, once again leading his troops in person along with his war minister, hoping to rendezvous with a small naval squadron led by the Mexican General Marin, and disembarking from Havana.
+Meanwhile, Miramón was preparing another siege of Veracruz, heading out of the capital on 8 February, once again leading his troops in person along with his war minister, hoping to rendezvous with a small naval squadron led by the Mexican General Tomás Marín Sabalza, and disembarking from Havana.
 The United States Navy however had orders to intercept it.

-Miramón arrived at Medellin on 2 March, and awaited for Marin's attack in order to begin the siege.
-The American steamer Indianola however had anchored itself near the fortress of San Juan de Ulua, in order to defend Veracruz from attack.
+Miramón arrived at Medellín on 2 March, and awaited for Marín's attack in order to begin the siege.
+The American steamer Indianola however had anchored itself near the fortress of San Juan de Ulúa, in order to defend Veracruz from attack.

-On March 6, Marin's squadron, composed of the General Miramón, and the Marques de la Habana, arrived in Veracruz, and captured by Captain Jarvis of the U.S. Navy.
-The ships were sent to New Orleans, along with the now imprisoned General Marin, depriving the conservatives of an attacking force and the substantial amount of artillery, guns, and rations that they were carrying on board for delivery to Miramón.
+On 6 March, Marín's squadron, composed of the General Miramón and the Marques de la Habana, arrived in Veracruz, and was captured by Captain Jarvis of the U.S. Navy in the Battle of Antón Lizardo.
+The ships were sent to New Orleans, along with the now imprisoned General Marín, depriving the conservatives of an attacking force and the substantial amount of artillery, guns, and rations that they were carrying on board for delivery to Miramón.